cryptoautotrader-ai/cryptoautotrader-ai.github.io/README.md

 ## Appendix

+Currently, the usage of a lagged crossover is hardcoded as per the vision of the developer; however, altering that is very achievable: updated can be the `predict_pandas` function in module `predict.py` – specifically, the way that lists `signals` and `anti_signals` are filled.
+The part `{"_delta" * self.wait_for_n_signal_lags}` just needs to be eliminated, as do any subsequent mentions of `self.wait_for_n_signal_lags`.

 As is known, any trading system that utilizes Technical analysis techniques would be better off in markets with high liquidity.
 With regard to this, it would be wise to pick trading pairs that are high in trading volume.
 However, other reasons can be considered; thus making the liquidity-related suggestion moot.

 [This absolute unit of a Jupyter Notebook](test_xmrusdt.ipynb) is my gift to the noob Technical analysis enthusiasts.
 It can help them backtest their crossover strategies AND the code happens to be very compatible with this **Crypto